 Room Selection Terminology

-Rising: Refers to what your class status will be next year.
-For example, if you are currently a freshman, you will be considered a “rising” sophomore for purposes of room selection, because next year you will be considered a sophomore (or second-year student).
+Rising – Refers to what your class status will be next year.
+For example, if you are currently a freshman, you will be considered a “rising” sophomore for purposes of the selection process, because next year you will be considered a sophomore (or second-year student).
 If you are currently a sophomore, next year you’ll be a junior.
 For room selection, we will refer to you as a “rising” class to distinguish your lottery and selection priority.

-Incomplete Group: A group of students who cannot fill a complete room or apartment.
-For example, three students in a four-person apartment, or two students in a triple room.
+Incomplete Group – A group of students who cannot fill a complete room or apartment.
+For example, three students in a four-person apartment or two students for a triple room.

-Mixed Group: A group of students from different class cohorts.
+Mixed Group – A group of students from different class groups.
 For example, a group of two rising seniors and two rising juniors who all wish to live together is a mixed group.